Pomedok/Antistasi-Ukraine/ForkChangelog.md

 - (3CB Factions) Added LADA, SUV, Hilux PKM logistic nodes

 ### Removals
-- Other terrains are not yet supported, many of them will be ported in the next versions of Antistasi Plus
+- Other terrains are not yet supported, many of them will be ported in the next versions of Antistasi Ukraine
 - Faction Defeat mission parameter has been removed, Occupants and Invaders can be always fully defeated
 - Removed PVP
 - Removed "Kill Collaborationist" mission type (Military Administration feature basically integrated that mission into general gameplay loop)